 During the COVID-19 pandemic, self-assessment tools have been found to be a valuable source of education that individuals can use to determine if medical evaluation is necessary.
 Online self-assessment tools published by medical institutions and governmental health agencies guide persons through questions and suggest when to seek medical care.
 These tools can support the implementation of a screening assessment, which is the initial step in mitigating the spread and promoting the early detection of COVID-19.

-The University will utilize an electronic self-screening assessment designed to help individual students, faculty, staff, visitors, and contractors identify if they may have:
+The University will utilize an electronic self-screening assessment, to be called “Hawk Check,” designed to help individual students, faculty, staff, visitors, and contractors identify if they may have:

 - Experienced symptoms consistent with COVID-19.